· 11 min read

-From optimising your app store profile and description, to digitally promoting your title across many different channels, most developers understand the role that online and offline promotion plays.
+From optimising your app store profile and description to digitally promoting your title across many different channels, most developers understand the role of online and offline promotion.
 However, even the simplest of ideas are easy to overlook.

 Share the love on social

 You may have heard this over and over again, but don’t underestimate the power of social media when launching your game.
-The simplest and easiest method is informing your existing followers about your upcoming title through your own, or your publisher’s, various social accounts.
+The simplest and easiest method is to inform your existing followers about your upcoming title through your own, or your publisher’s, social accounts.

 But don’t stop here, you’ll want to create a presence that goes beyond your own borders.
 Find ways to access different pockets of gaming communities by offering them enticing content.
 Share leaderboards and challenge your audience to beat it, offer prizes to the top players and promote daily challenges.
 Stay engaged with your audience.